Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Conclusion

 \section{Conclusion}

-In this paper, we identify that existing MoE models suffer from performance degradation when scaling activated experts at inference due to insufficient expert collaboration.
-To address this issue, we propose Elastic MoE (EMoE), a training framework that enables flexible expert scaling without additional training overhead.
-EMoE incorporates stochastic co-activation sampling to foster expert collaboration and a hierarchical router loss to ensure stable expert selection.
-Extensive experiments show that EMoE exhibits robust, monotonically increasing performance as the inference budget grows, consistently outperforming the baseline at each budget level and surpassing its peak performance.
+Deploying MoE models across diverse computational environments requires inference-time elasticity.
+In this paper, we identify that existing MoE models suffer from an inference-time scaling wall due to insufficient expert collaboration.
+To address this issue, we propose Elastic MoE (EMoE), which incorporates stochastic co-activation sampling and hierarchical router loss to break this wall.
+EMoE enables a single trained MoE model to reliably serve multiple inference budgets, requiring only lightweight post-training on pretrained MoE checkpoints without architectural modification.
+Extensive experiments demonstrate that EMoE extends the effective scaling range to 2--3$\times$ the training-time $k$, achieving monotonic performance gains.